vonicorg/review-back-end/README.md

 3. Get list of shorted links (Required)
 4. Apply caching
 5. Emit socket event when created/update/deleted link
+6. Build API documentation using Swagger
-6. Build a simple interface to interact with the server
+7. Build a simple interface to interact with the server